Phase Uniqueness for the Mallows Measure on Permutations: Statement of main results

+\end{corollary} This corollary is easy using monotonicity and continuity of the large deviation rate functions with respect to the parameter $\beta$.
+We will skip the proofs of the proposition and corollary.
+(A complete detailed proof is available for an earlier version online.)
+Using the corollary, we see {\em a posteriori} that the difference between using $\beta$ and $\beta (1-n^{-1})$, as was done in Proposition \ref{prop:Ellis}, does not matter in the $n \to \infty$ limit.

-where $h$ is as defined before in (\ref{eq:hDef1}). \end{proposition} \begin{proof} This is a special case of a more general theorem proved by Mukherjee in \cite{Mukherjee}.
+If we considered the discrete version of the Mallows measure, instead of the continuous case, then this theorem would follow as a special case of a more general theorem proved by Mukherjee in \cite{Mukherjee}.
 We will discuss this more, momentarily.
-Mukherjee also noted that the result had previously been proved by Trashorras \cite{Trashorras}.
-The key for both of them was to rephrase permutations in terms of empirical measures.
-For us, we are merely focusing on the measures: i.e., the particles in $[0,1]^2$.
-We did mention the relation to the Mallows measure on $S_n$ in the last section.
-We will also return to this issue in the Section \ref{sec:Outlook}, outlook.
-But for now, we merely focus on the measures, not the permutations.
+Mukherjee also noted that the result had previously been proved by Trashorras \cite{Trashorras}. \begin{remark} In the present paper we consider the continuous case of measures $\mu_{n,\beta}$, as we defined them in (\ref{eq:H1}).
+Mukherjee and Trashorras considered a discrete case, which is similar.
+The difference is that in the continuous case we consider the random empirical measure $\mathfrak{m}^{(n)}_{(x_1,y_1),\dots,(x_n,y_n)}$ when the random point set $((x_1,y_1),\dots,(x_n,y_n))$ is $\mu_{n,\beta}$-distributed.
+In the discrete setting one considers the Mallows measure $P_{n,q}$ on $S_n$ for $q$ satisfying the relation $q=q(n)$ such that $\lim_{n \to \infty} n^{-1} (1-q(n))=\beta$, and then considers the random measure $n^{-1} \sum_{i=1}^{n} \delta_{(i/n,\pi_i/n)}$ as the analogue of the random empirical measure, where $\pi \in S_n$ is $P_{n,q}$-distributed. \end{remark}

+\begin{remark} A referee has pointed out that in the discrete case considered in \cite{Mukherjee,Trashorras} the large deviation rate function is changed in a simple way: it becomes infinite except for measures satisfying that both marginals are uniform; for measures where both marginals are uniform it is as above.
+That is because in a permutation $\pi \in S_n$, the marginals of $n^{-1} \sum_{i=1}^{n} \delta_{(i/n,\pi_i/n)}$ are uniform on $\{1/n,\dots,n/n\}$. \end{remark}

-But in this context, one may also refer to a beautiful monograph \cite{Ellis}.
+For this result, Proposition \ref{prop:Ellis}, one may refer to a beautiful monograph \cite{Ellis}.
 Ellis considered large deviation principles for mean-field statistical mechanical models.
-Then this proposition follows exactly from Theorems II.7.1 and II.7.2 on pages 51-52 of Ellis's monograph.
-This is the reference that we are most familiar with. \end{proof}
+Then this proposition follows almost exactly from Theorems II.7.1 and II.7.2 on pages 51-52 of Ellis's monograph, which is the section on Varadhan's lemma.

+The technical issue is that to apply Varadhan's lemma, one usually assumes that the perturbing function (which we would call the Hamiltonian) is bounded and a continuous function with respect to the topology used to state the large deviation principle for the {\em a priori} sequence of measures.
+But in the present paper the Hamiltonian is not continuous.
+This is a frequent issue.
+For example, it complicates the proof of the first large deviation result for random matrices in \cite{AndersonGuionnetZeitouni} (which is Theorem 2.6.1 in the section on large deviations starting on page 70).
+For us, the Hamiltonian is bounded.
+One can proceed by showing that it is well-approximated by continuous functions.